craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 This Tag is immutable, and cannot be changed.

 #### Relevant Defense
+This is the Defense that the Weapon targets to determine hit or miss.

 #### Weapon Damage Dice
 #### Weapon Damage Type
 ### Mundane Tags